 - Plan, prioritise, advocate and deliver strategic bikeway projects in Ipswich that form part of the Principal Cycle Network Plan - Plan, advocate and deliver end of trip facilities at all train stations, key bus stops and public transport hubs.
-Ensure that an appropriate number of different facility types are provided (i.e. secure bicycle cages for all day commuter parking, bicycle racks for shorter term parking) - Expand on existing community education in relation to active transport through deliverables in the iGO Active Transport Action Plan.
+Ensure that an appropriate number of different facility types are provided (i.e. secure bicycle cages for all day commuter parking, bicycle racks for shorter term parking) - Delivered the Active Ipswich Strategy 2031 which is committing to creating a more active city.